I enjoy writing and sharing knowledge with others! I write about cleaning, health, food, and more.

 It works quite well for cleaning and deodorizing, just be sure to dilute it with water.

-To remove grease stains from the boot
+To remove grease stains

 When mixed with a little bit of water and left to sit on the stain, it works quite well.
 Just be sure to wipe it all off the boot when you are done.

 Suede is a special kind of leather made from the underside of the animal, giving it a soft, "napped" feel.
 To clean suede you have to be extra careful, and you cannot let the boots get wet as that will damage the leather.
 Getting a few drops of water will not wreck the boot, and shoe companies now make water-repellent suede, but you still have to be careful.
 Here are some steps for cleaning suede boots.

 - Brush out the dirt: I recommend getting a special brush used for cleaning suede as that will make the process easier.
 Use the brush and gently take out the dirt and grime.
 Try to avoid any vigorous brushing as that can mess up the suede.